 Prague Castle -

 What would an ancient city be without a castle?
-Prague’s castle is actually a walled complex of churches, palaces and other buildings, one of the largest in the world.
+Prague’s castle is actually a walled complex including a church, palace and other noteworthy buildings, and is one of the largest in the world.
 Its dominant feature is the impressive Gothic St Vitus Cathedral, nearly 600 years in the making.

 Charles Bridge -